braintree/braintree_ios/V5_MIGRATION.md

 }
 ```
-The lookup information, such as `requiresUserAuthentication` can be found on the result's `lookup` property:
+The lookup information, such as `requiresUserAuthentication`, can be found on the result's `lookup` property:

 ```swift
 result.lookup?.requiresUserAuthentication